accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Locate interactive components on the screen (e.g. button, link).
 1. Access each interactive component using the screen reader gestures.
-1. Check that
+1. Check
 	- a role is displayed (e.g. button, edit zone, link);
-	- that the role returned is relevant to the associated functionality (for example, a component that triggers the opening of a modal window and is returned as a "modification zone" has an irrelevant role; it should be identified as a button);
+	- the role returned is relevant to the associated functionality (for example, a component that triggers the opening of a modal window and is returned as a "modification zone" has an irrelevant role; it should be identified as a button);
-	- that a name is rendered and that this name is relevant, i.e. that it enables the function of the element to be understood (for form fields, please refer to the "Forms" theme for an assessment);
+	- a name is rendered and that this name is relevant, i.e. that it enables the function of the element to be understood (for form fields, please refer to the "Forms" theme for an assessment);
-	- that if the component has a visible label (a visible text), the title is rendered;
+	- if the component has a visible label (a visible text), the title is rendered;
-	- that if the component has a perceptible state (activated, deactivated, selected), this state is rendered;
+	- if the component has a perceptible state (activated, deactivated, selected), this state is rendered;
-	- that if the component can change state (e.g. toggle button, potentiometer), perform the necessary actions to test the different states and check that each change of state is correctly rendered (switching to the selected state, increasing the potentiometer);
+	- if the component can change state (e.g. toggle button, slider), perform the necessary actions to test the different states and check that each change of state is correctly rendered (switching to the selected state, increasing the slider);
-	- that if the component has a perceptible value (value of a potentiometer), this value is reproduced.
+	- if the component has a perceptible value (value of a slider), this value is reproduced.
 1. If this is the case, the criterion is validated.

 ###### iOS With **Accessibility Inspector**